roosemberth/dotfiles/README.md

 ### XDG/FHS

-I try to keep the top-level user home directory as clean as possible by honouring the [XDG base directory specification](xdg), adapted to recreate the [Linux file system hierarchy][fhs] (FHS) under `~/.local`.
+I try to keep the top-level user home directory as clean as possible by honouring the [XDG base directory specification][xdg], adapted to recreate the [Linux file system hierarchy][fhs] (FHS) under `~/.local`.

 In detail, this means that the following environment variables are set: